Barn Roofs: STUDENT PAGE

 - The Cherokee Nation was one of the “Five Civilized Tribes” who were removed from their homelands in the early 1800’s.
 The Cherokee removal, known as The Trail of Tears, occurred in 1838-39.
 There was a small division of Cherokees who managed to escape removal by hiding in the North Carolina mountains.
 (The Seminoles have a similar band in northern Florida.)
 The descendants of the Cherokee people who escaped removal make up what’s known today as the Eastern Band of Cherokees.
 The Western Band of the Cherokee people live on reservations in Oklahoma.
 The Cherokees are trying to preserve their language.
-Follow the link below to meet a few Cherokees and hear them speak their language.
+Watch the video below to meet a few Cherokees and hear them speak their language.
 The woman in the video is Amanda Swimmer, a well-known potter in Cherokee, North Carolina.
-She still makes pottery the way the ancient southeastern natives made it, ground-fired with no kiln or potter’s wheel.
-Here’s the link.
+She still makes pottery the way the ancient southeastern natives made it: ground-fired with no kiln or potter’s wheel.

 The very first air rifle was not invented by Daisy but rather by Isaiah Lukens around 1800.
 Take a look at one or both of these You Tube videos about the unusual air rifle used by Lewis and Clarke on their famous expedition across America in the early 1800’s: